agentheath/portfolio/writing/mobile_app/gov_framework.md

 #### **3. Publish to Test Sandbox**

-Once your app has passed all required reviews it will be published behind the GK for final _User Acceptance Testing_ by the _Mobile App_ team.
+Once your app has passed all required reviews it will be published behind the gatekeeper for final _User Acceptance Testing_ by the _Mobile App_ team.
 Upon successful completion, the _Mobile App_ XFN team will give final approval for your app’s publication to the platform.

 #### **4. App Published to _Mobile App_ Prod**

 Once all necessary reviews and checklists have been completed, your app will be published to the _Mobile App_ platform.
-Some apps may remain behind the GK for a phased rollout at the discretion of the _Mobile App_ team.
+Some apps may remain behind the gatekeeper for a phased rollout at the discretion of the _Mobile App_ team.

 #### **5. Publish Launch Communication**

-As a final step, publish an awareness launch post in your dedicated Workplace Group that will be cross-posted to the _Mobile App_ FYI group.
-Please use [this template for your launch announcement post]().
+As a final step, publish an awareness launch post in your dedicated group that will be cross-posted to the _Mobile App_ group.
+Please use [this template for your launch announcement post](link).

 ### Triggered Reviews of Existing Apps

-_Apps on the _Mobile App_ platform are continuously monitored by the _Mobile App_ team.
+_Apps on the Mobile App platform are continuously monitored by the Mobile App team.
 Apps are monitored for usage, stability/performance, bug resolution, active ownership, and user feedback.
 Apps that fall outside the following thresholds may trigger a review:_

 * **Declining usage:** Is usage of your app increasing, decreasing, or staying level? _A quarter over quarter decrease of Weekly Active People (WAP) by 30% or greater may trigger a review of your app._
 * **Excessive errors**: Apps that exhibit excessive errors may be reviewed. _A spike in the 7- or 30-day rolling average of the number of errors in your app may trigger a review._
 * **Bug resolution:** Is your app being actively maintained?
 Are bugs/feedback resolved in a timely manner? _Bugs and tasks filed for your app that are not viewed in a timely manner may trigger a review of your app._
-* **Negative user feedback:** The _Mobile App_ team monitors user feedback submitted through the app’s bug reporting function as well as in our [_Mobile App_ FYI]() & [_Mobile App_ Feedback]() groups. _A significant amount of unresolved user feedback or feedback reflecting a severe impact on the user experience may trigger a review by the _Mobile App_ team._
+* **Negative user feedback:** The _Mobile App_ team monitors user feedback submitted through the app’s bug reporting function as well as in our _Mobile App_ groups. _A significant amount of unresolved user feedback or feedback reflecting a severe impact on the user experience may trigger a review by the _Mobile App_ team._
 * **Lack of active ownership**: Apps on the _Mobile App_ platform are required to have active and responsive product ownership and support. _Apps that do not have an active product owner and oncall specified in the Product Catalog may be reviewed and considered for removal from the _Mobile App_ platform._

 > The _Mobile App_ team will reach out to your app’s listed owner and oncall with the results of our review and a list of needed changes before any further actions are taken.